blastorg/simple_pip_mode_flutter/README.md

 A complete Picture-In-Picture mode plugin for android API level 26+ (Android Oreo).

+Big shout out to the original author of this library [@puntitOwO](https://www.github.com/puntitOwO), who created this library.

 Provides methods to check feature availability, enter PIP mode, callbacks for mode change and PIP Actions support.

 ![pip_example](https://user-images.githubusercontent.com/69210614/154329387-bd90ce0b-d563-4173-b2d0-2cbcc62b670c.gif)

+# Reasoning behind forking this library

+We have forked the library, becuase we could see that the library hasn't been actively worked on in two years time.

+In this version of the library, we shall incorporate changes that ensure future-facing compatibility and also allow extensions that could enable the library to cover more use-cases.

 # Features